Tuition and Fees, 2017–2018

 If a student is a U.S. citizen or permanent resident, two forms must be submitted, the F&ES Financial Aid Application and the Free Application for Federal Student Aid (FAFSA).
 If a student is an international student, only one form must be submitted, the F&ES Financial Aid Application.
 Students must reapply for financial aid for the second year, although the amount of F&ES scholarship will most likely remain the same as in the first year.

-F&ES scholarships, work study, and federal loans (Direct Stafford, Direct Grad PLUS, and Perkins) are available to U.S. citizens and permanent residents.
+F&ES scholarships, work study, and federal loans (Direct Stafford and Grad PLUS) are available to U.S. citizens and permanent residents.
 F&ES scholarships, work study, and Yale International Loans are available to international students.

 The primary factor in determining the amount of a need-based F&ES scholarship is financial need as determined by the review of the student’s (and spouse’s, if applicable) income and assets and any third-party funding that the student expects to receive.
 Merit is a secondary factor.